briancastellanos-kubra/briancastellanos-kubra/README.md

 - ✔️ Slack @BrianCastellanos
 - ✔️ JIRA/Confluence @BrianCastellanos
 - ✔️ Email: brian.castellanos@kubra.com
-- ✔️ Phone: 480.242.9961

 ## How I best recieve feedback
 - As it comes up.
-I should not be a person you should be afraid to talk to.
+I should not be a person you are afraid to talk to.
 - During 1:1's

 ## Things I need